EdroVolt/pokedex-browser/README.md

 ---

-Built with ❤️ by [Your Name] using React, TypeScript, and modern web technologies.
+Built with ❤️ by EdroVolt using React, TypeScript, and modern web technologies.